Can I buy a houseboat? The pros and cons

 From traditional narrowboats and converted Dutch barges (former flat-bottomed commercial vessels) to true houseboats (static dwellings with no engine, built on pontoons), any former tug, ferry or fishing vessel has the scope to be converted into a floating home.

-Besides the actual boat itself, there are additional costs, depending on its and how you use your boat:
+Besides the actual boat itself, there are additional costs, depending on its condition and how you use your boat:

-There are three, six and 12-month options ranging from £510 to £1,100 depending on the length of your boat.
-As an idea, a 40ft vessel is just over £700 per year.
+- Canal & River Trust licences: There are six and 12-month options ranging from £739 to £3,124, depending on the length of your boat.
+As an idea, a 20-metre vessel costs £1,874 per year.
 Some waterways, including the River Thames and the Norfolk Broads, require a separate licence.
-You can only buy a licence if you have a boat safety certificate and insurance.Boat safety certificate
+You can only buy a licence if you have a boat safety certificate and insurance.

-Just like an MOT for a car, a boat needs to be licensed, insured and have a valid Boat Safety Scheme (BSS) certificate.
-This costs approximately £150 per year, plus the cost of any repairs.Insurance
+- Boat safety certificate: Just like an MOT for a car, a boat needs to be licensed, insured and have a valid Boat Safety Scheme (BSS) certificate.
+This costs approximately £150 per year, plus the cost of any repairs.

-Policy prices vary depending on the kind of cover you need, but start from around £200 a year.Mooring fees
+- Insurance: Policy prices vary depending on the kind of cover you need, but start from around £200 a year.

-Depending on where you live, these can be from around £2,000 a year in some regions to as much as £18,000 in London.
+- Mooring fees: Depending on where you live, these can be from around £2,000 a year in some regions to as much as £18,000 in London.
 Mooring can be either residential, which allows you to live on your boat full-time, or leisure, which limits the time to a few days a week.
 The best moorings are fully serviced with water, fuel, a sewerage facility and power.
-It’s best to find a mooring before buying a boat – or see if the craft you’re purchasing comes with the transfer of the mooring it’s currently on.Council tax
+It’s best to find a mooring before buying a boat – or see if the craft you’re purchasing comes with the transfer of the mooring it’s currently on.

-If your boat is moored permanently, it will typically be in the lowest tax band, with single occupants benefiting from a 25% reduction.
-However, if you’re happy to move every two weeks as a ‘continuous cruiser,’ you won’t have to pay this.Fuel and heating
+- Council tax: If your boat is moored permanently, it will typically be in the lowest tax band, with single occupants benefitting from a 25% reduction.
+However, if you’re happy to move every two weeks as a ‘continuous cruiser,’ you won’t have to pay this.

-Costs depend on how much you intend to travel and how cosy you like to be, starting from around £10 a week on wood for a log burning stove.Other ongoing expenses
+- Fuel and heating: Costs depend on how much you intend to travel and how cosy you like to be, starting from around £10 a week on wood for a log-burning stove.

 Can I get a mortgage to buy a houseboat?

 Yes, but not with a conventional mortgage.
-Traditional mortgage providers won’t lend on floating homes because they can’t be registered with the Land Registry and the owner could, quite literally, just sail off into the sunset with their investment.
+Traditional mortgage providers won’t lend on floating homes because they can’t be registered with the Land Registry, and the owner could, quite literally, just sail off into the sunset with their investment.

 It’s also advisable to get a boat survey before you buy, just as you would with a house, to avoid any nasty surprises.
 This can cost around £350 to £400, plus the cost of any repairs.